What is Windows 10/11 recovery disk?

 First of all, please check the media connected well.
 If still not working, try to fully format the USB drive/CD/DVD.
 Or repair the recovery environment first, and enable it; The ultimate way is create Windows recovery drive with the installation ISO file.

-That’s all for how to create Windows 10 recovery disk.
-If you prefer to create a recovery drive that works on any version of Windows system, it is highly recommended to use AOMEI Backupper to create one for them all instead of creating one by one (like Windows 10 repair disk for Windows 10, and another Windows 8 recovery disk for Windows 8).
+That’s all for how to create Windows 10/11 recovery disk.
+If you prefer to create Windows 10/11 recovery disk for another computer, or one works on any version of Windows system, it is highly recommended to use AOMEI Backupper to create one for them all instead of creating one by one (like Windows 10 repair disk for Windows 10, and another Windows 8 recovery disk for Windows 8).
 Whenever your system fails to boot, AOMEI Backupper can help you restore system from the recovery disk with no effort.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician Plus.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.